 Sailing North Adriatic Coast

-Set sail on our Bavaria 51 yacht from our north Adriatic bases and explore alternative yacht charter routes of Croatia.
-This off-the-beaten-track itinerary is probably best kept secret allowing you to discover some of the most beautiful sailing grounds, hidden bays and idyllic island villages.
-Navigate your ship across wide Kvarner gulf, anchor and swim in turquoise waters of Cres or Unije islets, explore oldest town in Croatia Osor and take a day off to relax surrounded by fragrant landscapes of Mali Lošinj.
+Set sail on Bavaria 51 yacht from premium north Adriatic bases and explore alternative yacht charter routes of Croatia.
+This off-the-beaten-track itinerary is probably best kept secret allowing you to discover some of the most beautiful sailing grounds, hidden bays and idyllic island villages along Croatian coast.
+Navigate your ship across wide Kvarner gulf, anchor and swim in turquoise waters of Cres or Unije, explore oldest town in Croatia Osor and take a day off to relax surrounded by fragrant landscapes of Mali Lošinj.

 Croatia sailing trip